masasam/emacs-easy-hugo/README.md

 ![screencast](image/screencast2.gif)

-If your hugo version 0.25 or higher, you can preview by following the edited part.
+If your hugo version is 0.25 or higher, you can preview by following the edited part.

 ![easy-hugo6](image/easy-hugo6.png)
 (The picture of the header is http://www.pixiv.net/member_illust.php?mode=medium&illust_id=60674880)